 Shopping in South America can vary greatly depending on what part of the continent you are visiting and the local products and specialties.
-Some of the most developed cities tend to enjoy large shopping malls that can rival the best in Europe and North America, while other cities enjoy amazing markets where it is possible to find some of the most stunning souvenirs, and clothing.
+Some of the most developed cities tend to enjoy large shopping malls that can rival the best in Europe and North America, while other cities enjoy amazing markets where it is possible to find some of the most stunning souvenirs and clothing.

 01 of 05

-The largest city in Ecuador is not only one of the best shopping destinations in the country but is also a beautiful place to spend time having been named an UNESCO World Heritage Site.
+The largest city in Ecuador is not only one of the best shopping destinations in the country but is also a beautiful place to spend time having been named a UNESCO World Heritage Site.
 Visitors to the city will find that many of the products made by the indigenous people make some of the best souvenirs, with woven sweaters and scarves both being very popular indeed.
-Where possible, shopping at one of the fair trade stores that passes on the majority of the profit to the producers will help the industry in the country to be more sustainable.
+Where possible, shopping at one of the fair trade stores that pass on the majority of the profit to the producers will help the industry in the country to be more sustainable.

 The city is also home to several craftspeople and artisans who produce unique items of a very high quality, with candles, leather products and guitars of the finest quality to be found in the artisan markets like Otavalo.

 02 of 05

 As one of the largest cities in South America, Sao Paulo is also one of the most popular places for shopping, and while it isn't really the best place for bargain hunters, it has some of the best of Brazilian products side by side with international brands.
 There is a strong preference among the city's residents to go shopping in the malls of the city, which offers protection from the unpredictable weather, with Cidade Jardim and Iguatemi both being very impressive and popular shopping malls.